abhi19gupta/TwitterAnalytics/Documentation/source/mongoDB_data_ingestion.rst

 But, as the size of the system grows, it would surely be benefitial to store much more condensed data in mongoDB and use it to answer more complex queries.

-Ingesting the data into database
+Ingesting the data into mongoDB
 ------------------------------------
 A simple approach would be to ingest a tweet into the database as when it comes in real time.
 But clearly(and as mentioned in mongoDB documentation) this is suboptimal, as we are connecting to the on-disk database frequently.[scheme 1]